Just another day, just another compliance framework we would like to help you learn about! Today, we are taking up the ISO 27001 framework.

 When Should You Choose ISO 27001 over SOC 2?

-With information security threats on an exponential rise day to day, it is essential for companies to assert their security robustness in an increasingly competitive industry.
+With information security threats on the rise, it is essential for companies to assert their security robustness in an increasingly competitive industry.

-Implementing ISO 27001 will demonstrate to customers and regulators alike that your organization takes data confidentiality seriously and has done everything reasonably practicable to identify and mitigate security risks.
+Implementing ISO 27001 compliance will demonstrate to customers and regulators alike that your organisation takes data confidentiality seriously and has done everything reasonably practicable to identify and mitigate security risks.
 Your risk management strategy will be both solid and transparent.

 ISO 27001: Process Overview